mircealungu/student-projects/thesis-writing.md

 Read More About This: [Strunk and White](https://www.amazon.com/Elements-Style-William-Strunk-Jr/dp/194564401X) is an amazing little book.
 You can find also an online verison [at wikisource](https://en.wikisource.org/wiki/The_Elements_of_Style)

-Single Responsibility Principle Applied to Paragraphs
+Apply the Single Responsibility Principle to Paragraphs
 ===

 Just as in software we like our modules to have a single responsibility, so should our writing units.